 Presently, San Mateo County does not have an ordinance setting a minimum wage in the County's unincorporated areas.
 Therefore, employers are required to pay the minimum wage mandated by the State of California.
-Pursuant to Section 1182.12 of the California Labor Code, and with certain limited exceptions (e.g., no minimum wage is required of employee family members, apprentices, etc.), California's 2022 minimum wage is \$14 per hour for employers with 25 or fewer employees and \$15 per hour for employers with 26 or more employees.
+Pursuant to Section 1182.12 of the California Labor Code, and with certain limited exceptions (e.g., no minimum wage is required of employee family members, apprentices, etc.), California's 2022 minimum wage is \$14 per hour for employers with 25 or fewer employees and \$15 per hour for employees.